 Siding Inspection Checklist (5 Types of Damage to Look For)

-6 Min Read
+15 Min Read

 1/07/2026

 A routine siding inspection is one of the easiest ways homeowners can catch exterior problems early and avoid costly repairs.
-Wisconsin’s changing seasons expose siding to wind, moisture, temperature swings, and impact damage that can slowly weaken your home’s exterior.
+Illinois’s changing seasons expose siding to wind, moisture, temperature swings, and impact damage that can slowly weaken your home’s exterior.
 Knowing what to look for helps you protect curb appeal, energy efficiency, and the structure beneath the siding.

 Here’s what you’ll learn in this guide: